-Investigators searched De Luz Canyon near Fallbrook on Monday based on information they received, but did not find anything.
+Investigators search De Luz Canyon near Fallbrook based on a tip but do not find anything.

-Neighbors tell NBCSanDiego 30 to 40 investigators searched a home at 317 East Fallbrook Street using flashlights and taking photographs.
+Neighbors tell NBC7 that 30 to 40 investigators searched a home at 317 East Fallbrook Street using flashlights and taking photographs.
 They also searched a boat kept behind the home.

-A female body was discovered by a road worker in Riverside County near Lake Skinner, but investigators could not say whether the body was Killgore's.
+A female body is discovered by a road worker in Riverside County near Lake Skinner, but investigators can not say whether the body was Killgore's.

 Killgore's grandmother, Cheryl Noble, reports that Killgore was planning to return to her parent's house on April 17.